Orkney and Shetland (UK Parliament constituency): Members of Parliament

 The constituency has elected only Liberal and Liberal Democrat MPs since 1950; the longest run of any British parliamentary constituency.
 At each general election from 1955 until 1979, in 1987, 2010 and again in 2017 it was the safest Liberal Democrat seat in the UK.
 At the 2015 general election, it was the only seat in Scotland to return a Liberal Democrat MP.
-Two years later, in 2017, the Lib Dems gained three more seats in Scotland; increasing their Scottish seat tally to 4.